 The default UART pins are configured on a per-board basis using board configuration files.
-The default Pico W-series UART TX pin (out) is pin GP0, and the UART RX pin (in) is pin GP1.
+The default Raspberry Pi Pico W UART TX pin (out from Pico W) is pin GP0, and the UART RX pin (in to Pico W) is pin GP1.